oquaglio/dotfiles/README.md

 I maintain this repo as *my* dotfiles.

 I presently use zsh and hence have only tested for zsh.
+One day, I will get around to adding for bash.

 I have stolen many ideas from other people's dotfiles.